-The First Special Service Forces was a combined Canadian-American Force constituted July 5, 1942, in the Army of the United States as Headquarters and Headquarters Detachment, 1st Battalion, 3rd Regiment, 1st Special Service Force.
+The First Special Service Forces was a combined Canadian-American Force constituted on July 5, 1942, in the Army of the United States as Headquarters and Headquarters Detachment, 1st Battalion, 3rd Regiment, 1st Special Service Force.
 The Headquarters and Headquarters Detachment, 1st Battalion, 3rd Regiment, 1st Special Service Force was first activated and trained at Fort William Henry Harrison, Montana.
 The Force participated in the Italian Campaign and saw additional action in Southern France.
-The Force was disbanded in Menton, France on Feb.
+The Force was disbanded in Menton, France, on Feb.
 6, 1945.
 The unit was reconstituted in the regular Army on April 15, 1960, designated as Headquarters and Headquarters Company, 5th Special Forces Group (Airborne), 1st Special Forces Regiment.

 The 5th SFG (A) added to its rich combat history during Operations Desert Shield and Desert Storm.
-In August 1990, the Group was called upon to conduct operations in Southwest Asia in response to the Iraqi invasion of Kuwait.
-During this crisis, elements of 5th Group, comprising 106 special operations teams, performed a myriad of missions that spanned the scope of operations: supporting coalition warfare; conducting foreign internal defense missions with Saudi Arabian Land Forces, performing special reconnaissance, border surveillance, direct action, combat search and rescue missions; and advising and assisting a pan-Arab force larger than six U.S. divisions, and conducting civil military operations training and liaison with the Kuwaitis.
+In August 1990, the group was called upon to conduct operations in Southwest Asia in response to the Iraqi invasion of Kuwait.
+During this crisis, elements of 5th Group, comprising 106 special operations teams, performed myriad missions that spanned the scope of operations: supporting coalition warfare; conducting foreign internal defense missions with Saudi Arabian Land Forces; performing special reconnaissance, border surveillance, direct action, combat search and rescue missions; advising and assisting a pan-Arab force larger than six U.S. divisions; and conducting civil military operations training and liaison with the Kuwaitis.

 Throughout the 1990s, 5th Group elements conducted missions in Haiti, Bosnia and Kosovo.
-Soldiers from the Group also executed contingency operations and training missions throughout Northeast Africa, the Arabian Peninsula and Central Asia.
+Soldiers from the group also executed contingency operations and training missions throughout Northeast Africa, the Arabian Peninsula and Central Asia.

-Today, 5th SFG (A) teams are deploying throughout Southwest Asia and Africa and the Soldiers continue to live the Special Forces motto -- "To Liberate the Oppressed."
+Today, 5th SFG (A) teams are deploying throughout Southwest Asia and Africa and the soldiers continue to live the Special Forces motto -- "To Liberate the Oppressed."